Haselnussbomber/HaselTweaks/README.md

 Prevents Instant Portrait from being reset upon saving/updating the current gearset.

-This is for everyone who extracts materia from their fully spiritbond items and has the urge to click the update gearset button, because it is clickable after that.
+This is for everyone who extracts materia from their fully spiritbond items and has the urge to click the now clickable update gearset button.
 Updating the gearset unfortunately removes the instant portrait link from it, regardless of whether the gear has actually changed or not, which is pretty annoying.
 This tweak simply completely skips the code which removes the link.

-The real solution would probably be that the gearset won't be marked as changed when spiritbond of an item is reset.
-That way the update gearset button wouldn't even activate.
-Hopefully this is fixed in a future game update.

 ### Keep Screen Awake [[src](Tweaks/KeepScreenAwake.cs)]